 ‘You are enough’ said one.

 There were performances by contortionist Jordana Rev who stunned the audience with her body movements mirrored beautifully by Kimatica Studios’ digital wall installation, and Tanaka Fuego who shared a powerful spoken word performance about his identity and experiences.

 As the night drew to a close, the remaining guests danced in front of the digital installation wall, creating colourful shapes and patterns with their movements.

-Join us next month when we return to Elephant West for a Festive Feeld Social.
+We returned to Elephant West for a Festive Feeld Social in December 2019.
 Featuring mince pies, mulled wine, Santa’s grotto, themed performances, a Sh!
 Women’s Emporium pop-up and our biggest Speed Social to date!